gorums/music-mcp-rules/docs/API_REFERENCE.md

 ### get_band_list

-Retrieves a list of bands with optional filtering, sorting, and pagination.
+Retrieves a list of bands with optional filtering by album types, compliance levels, and structure types.

 #### Parameters